Geometrothermodynamics for Black holes and de Sitter Space: Vierbein formalism of general relativity

 First, classical general relativity is geometrically re-formulated in terms of a vierbein formalism.
 The formalism and terminology in this section primarily (but not completely) follow Fr{\` e}\cite{fre2012gravity}.
-Let us introduce a four-dimensional (pseudo) Riemannian manifold $\MM$ with a metric tensor $g_{\bullet\bullet}$ with dimension four.
-(Here $\bullet$ shows the index of a local coordinate when an explicit specification is not necessary.)
-A line element can be expressed as

-where the Einstein convention for repeated indices is used throughout this report.
-The covariant derivative for a tensor defined on $\MM$ can be introduced using the affine connection $\Gamma^\bullet_{~\bullet\bullet}$.
-Because the affine connection is not a tensor, it is always possible to find a frame in which the affine connection vanishes as $\Gamma^\bullet_{~\bullet\bullet}(x)=0$ at any point $x$ on the global manifold.
-A local manifold with a vanishing affine connection is required to have the symmetries $SO(1,3)$ and ${\rm T}^4$ ($4$-dimensional translation symmetry) and is called the ``{\it local Lorenz manifold}'' and denoted as $\M$.
-On $\M$, a vanishing gravity, $\partial_\rho g_{\mu\nu}=0$, is not required.
-A transformation from the global manifold to the local Lorentz manifold can be achieved using a tensor function\footnote{More exactly, simultaneously a rank-one global and a rank-one local vector.} $\Varepsilon(x)$, such as

-where $\eta_{ab}$ is a local Lorentz-metric in particle physics convention, such that $\eta_{\bullet\bullet}=diag(1, -1, -1, -1)$.
-Here, we employ the convention that indices of Greek and Roman letters represent coordinates on the global and local manifolds, respectively.
-Both indices run from zero to three.
-Note that the sign of the determinant of the metric tensor is invariant under the general coordinate transformation.
-The inverse function is represented as $(\Varepsilon^{\mu}_{a})^{-1}=\Varepsilon_{\mu}^{a}$, which satisfies

-Both $\Varepsilon^{\mu}_{a}$ and its inverse $\Varepsilon_{\mu}^{a}$ are called the ``{\it vierbein}''.
-The vierbein is also interpreted as a homomorphic mapping from a global vector to a local vector (and vice versa), that is,
+The vierbein formalism of general relativity can be found in other textbooks\cite{ashtekar1988new, carroll2004spacetime, Padmanabhan:2010zzb, bojowald2011quantum, rovelli2014covariant, poisson2014gravity} too.